Akashgaur30/hugo-blog/content/posts/git.md

 ---
-title: "how to push Git"
+title: "How to push Git"

 date: 2022-11-07
 url: /git/